A Multidimensional Exponential Utility Indifference Pricing Model with Applications to Counterparty Risk: A Splitting Method for Utility Indifference Valuation

-uniformly on any compact subset of $\mathbb{R}^{n}$. \end{theorem}
+uniformly on any compact subset of $\mathbb{R}^{n+1}\times[0,T]$. \end{theorem}

-\begin{proof} The proof is based on the Barles-Souganidis monotone scheme \cite{Barles}, in which they proved that any \emph{monotone, stable and consistent} numerical scheme converges (to the correct solution) provided there exists a comparison principle for the limiting equation.
+\begin{proof} The proof is based on the Barles-Souganidis monotone scheme \cite{Barles}, in which they proved that any \emph{monotone, stable} and \emph{consistent} numerical scheme converges, provided there exists a comparison principle for the limiting equation.

-In the following, we verify the above conditions.
-For any $0\leq T_1<T_2\leq T$ and any smooth functions $\phi\geq\psi$, by (iv) in Lemma \ref{semigroup},